-Stroud Festival Ltd is a charity promoting and supporting all types of artistic activities throughout the Stroud District.
-Founded in 1946, it’s the ‘grandfather’ of all the wonderful festivals this area has to offer, bringing the best of music, poetry, drama and dance to Stroud and the Five Valleys.
+Stroud Arts Festival is a charity promoting and supporting all types of artistic activities throughout the Stroud District.
+Founded in 1946, it’s the ‘grandparent’ of all the wonderful festivals this area has to offer.
+It brings the best of music, poetry, drama, art and dance to Stroud and the Five Valleys.

-In its earlier years Stroud Festival gained a national and even international reputation for the calibre of its events, sponsoring a poetry competition in the 1960s and 70s which drew more than 900 entries from over 35 different countries!
+In its earlier years Stroud Arts Festival gained a national and even international reputation for the calibre of its events, sponsoring a poetry competition in the 1960s and ’70s which drew more than 900 entries from over 35 different countries!

 Each year, the charity distributes funds on behalf of the Margaret and Netlam Bigg Trust – local patrons of the arts whose legacy was a bequest to promote education in the arts within the District of Stroud.
-Many local arts organisations have started with the help of funds from this Trust and we continue to support new ventures and even new festivals, which then go on to be independent.
-We launched the first Stroud Book Festival in 2016 which now runs separately, with its own place in the festivals calendar. (see www.stroudbookfestival.org.uk for latest details)
+Many local arts organisations have started with the help of funds from this Trust.
+Over the years we have supported new ventures and even new festivals, which then go on to be independent.
+The latest of these, Stroud Book Festival, was founded by our charity in 2016 and is now run by a separate organisation, going from strength to strength each year.

 Come and join us!

 We are always keen to see new faces at our committee meetings and on our team of dedicated volunteers.
-If you are interested in helping to promote the arts in Stroud and would like to come to a meeting to see what we are about please contact Rick Vick, Festival Organiser E. email@example.com
+During Covid restrictions meetings are held via zoom, but we will meet in person whenever that is allowed.
+Full Committee meetings are held approximately 6 times per year.
+If you are interested in helping to promote the arts in Stroud and would like to come to a meeting to see what we are about please email email@example.com

 Tribute to Festival Organiser Rick Vick